rana-ans/CustomPreloaders/README.md

 # CustomPreloaders
-Custom Preloader .html files that can be used in sites.google.com for preloader animation
+Custom Preloader .html files that can be used in sites.google.com for preloader animation.

+Special thanks to https://uiball.com/ldrs/ for the animations and sauces ;)